Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Possibly longer duration in debt:

-It may take longer to pay off your outstanding debt as the term extends to make payments lower.
+Paying off your outstanding debt may take longer as the term extends to make payments lower.

 2